andy-byers/CalicoDB/README.md

 Both are downloaded using CMake's FetchContent API.

 ## Performance
-CalicoDB is optimized for read-heavy workloads with intermittent batches of sequential writes.
+CalicoDB is optimized for read-heavy workloads with batches of sequential writes.
 Performance benchmarks can be found [here](./test/benchmarks).

 ## TODO